What is an Order Management System (OMS)?

 A modern OMS unifies critical data to deliver a consistent omnichannel customer experience.

-In the examples above, customer service agents have real-time insight into an order’s status, enabling them to deliver a “wow” experience to customers.
+In the examples below, customer service agents have real-time insight into an order’s status, enabling them to deliver a “wow” experience to customers.
 Managers can accurately report on current stock, and they can more accurately forecast — they can make data-driven decisions, avoid stockouts, and increase inventory turns.

 Why do you need a modern Order Management System?